HL7/fhir-shorthand/input/pagecontent/reference.md

 The FSH language is designed to support creation of SDs for Profiles and Extensions, ValueSets, and CodeSystems.
 Tools like [SUSHI](https://fshschool.org/docs/sushi/) address the creation of the ImplementationGuide resource, which is important for producing an IG.
 However, there are other [conformance resources](https://www.hl7.org/fhir/R4/conformance-module.html) involved with IG creation not explicitly supported by FSH.
 These include [CapabilityStatement](https://www.hl7.org/fhir/R4/capabilitystatement.html), [OperationDefinition](https://www.hl7.org/fhir/R4/operationdefinition.html), [SearchParameter](https://www.hl7.org/fhir/R4/searchparameter.html), and [CompartmentDefinition](https://www.hl7.org/fhir/R4/compartmentdefinition.html).

 These conformance resources are created using FSH instance grammar.
-For example, to create a CapabilityStatement, use `InstanceOf: CapabilityStatement`.
-The CapabilityStatement is populated using assignment statements.
+For example, to create a CapabilityStatement, use `InstanceOf: CapabilityStatement` with `Usage: #definition`.
+The CapabilityStatement is populated using assignment statements. <span style="background-color: #fff5e6;">Authors may choose to use {%include tu.html%}  [parameterized rule sets](#parameterized-rule-sets) to reduce repetition of common patterns in conformance resources.</span>

 #### Defining Invariants